What is least-privileged access?

 - Devices are monitored and app access adapts based on security posture

 - No more internal firewalls are needed for segmentation; lateral movement is minimized through app segmentation via a ZTNA service.

 Achieving true least-privileged access doesn’t have to be as difficult as it was in the past.
 Enable least-privileged access in three 3 steps:

 - Adopt an IDP service.
-Most people already have an IDP service making this an easy step.
+Most organizations already have an IDP service, making this an easy step

 - Enable a ZTNA service.
-Eliminate both lateral access and internal FWs with a single technology.
-Organizations have set up ZTNA services in as little as 48 hours.
+Eliminate both lateral access and internal firewalls with a single technology; organizations have set up ZTNA services in as little as 48 hours

 Interested in learning more about least-privileged access and zero trust?
 Check out these additional resources: